nus-cs2103/website-base/admin/project-v14.md

 * **After the session**:
   * It is up to you to decide whether you will act on those issues before the final submission v1.5.
 For some issues, the correct decision could be to reject or postpone.
-  * You can post in the issue thread to communicate with the original poster to give your response, ask for more info, etc.
+  * You can post in the issue thread to communicate with the tester %%&nbsp;e.g. to ask for more info%%, etc. However, the tester is not obliged to respond.